Hungarian invasion of Carpatho-Ukraine: Background

 After the collapse of the Austro-Hungarian Empire, Transcarpathia became part of Czechoslovakia.
 Finally, the status of the territory was confirmed by the Treaty of Trianon in 1920.
 The Treaty of Trianon deprived Hungary of 71.5% of its territory before the war.
-The country was divided between the states bordering the then Kingdom of Hungary.
+The country was divided amongst the states bordering the then Kingdom of Hungary.
 Hungary was forbidden to use aircraft, tanks, and heavy artillery.
 The maximum number of the Hungarian army, which could be formed only of volunteers, should not exceed 35 thousand people.
 The navy, including the ships of the Danube Flotilla, was handed over to the Allies.

 The political situation in Transcarpathia during the Interwar period was difficult.
-Ukrainophiles, led by Augustyn Voloshyn wanted autonomy within the Czechoslovak Republic, Russophiles, represented by the Autonomous Agrarian Union of Andriy Brody and the Ruthenian National Autonomous Party of Stepan Fentsyk, which focused on the Italian fascists, supported autonomy within Hungary, the United Hungarian Party (about 10% of the vote) demanded a return to Hungary, and the Communists (up to 25% of the vote) wanted to join Soviet Ukraine.
+Ukrainophiles, led by Augustyn Voloshyn wanted autonomy within the Czechoslovak Republic, Russophiles, represented by the Autonomous Agrarian Union of Andriy Brody and the Russian National Autonomous Party of Stepan Fentsyk, which focused on the Italian fascists, supported autonomy within Hungary, the United Hungarian Party (about 10% of the vote) demanded a return to Hungary, and the Communists (up to 25% of the vote) wanted to join Soviet Ukraine.
 Thus, in the 1935 elections, 63% of the votes went to supporters of full autonomy, accession to Hungary or Soviet Ukraine, and only 25% to supporters of Czechoslovakia.
 All Czech parties in Carpathian Ruthenia opposed autonomy.

 In the 1930s, Hungary began to openly ignore the terms of the Treaty of Trianon and put the economy on a military footing.
 In early autumn 1938, Hungary, taking advantage of the Sudeten crisis, also began territorial encroachments on Czechoslovakia.
 According to the provisions of the Munich Agreement signed by four major powers (Great Britain, Nazi Germany, Kingdom of Italy and the French Third Republic) on September 30, 1938, the Czechoslovak government was required to resolve the issue of belonging of the Upper Hungary with the Kingdom of Hungary within three months.
 It was these lands that Hungary lost in 1920 under the Treaty of Trianon.

 Bilateral Czechoslovak-Hungarian talks took place from October 9 to 13 in Komárno, but ended in vain.
 On October 11, the authorities of the Czechoslovak "autonomous land" of Subcarpathian Rus' gained self-government, and on October 20, a resolution supported a plebiscite on the territory's membership in the Kingdom of Hungary.
 However, five days later, Subcarpathian Prime Minister Andriy Brody, representing pro-Hungarian circles, was arrested in Prague, and was replaced by Foreign Minister Augustyn Voloshyn, who agreed to consider only the transfer of territories to the Kingdom of Hungary. with a predominantly Hungarian population, and rejected the idea of a plebiscite.